Author |

 Forgot 2 very important ones.

-1. Make them learn cooking from an early age.
-Great cooks make great slaves.
 2. Don't try selling them on Ebay (even for a joke), ASIO or America's equivalent, the FBI apparently don't like it when you try (had a friend who, as a joke tried to sell his 6 year old sister on Ebay a few years ago).

-_________________ Will someday beat Strike Suit Zero...
+Will someday beat Strike Suit Zero...

 In Reply To #239